 Don’t Even Think About ‘Borrowing’ an Image

-Copyrights, apply to all of our images, even those distributed on social media.
-The photographers worked hard (in most cases) to get these images for you to be able to use, not to mention all the money they spend on equipment, taxes, hosting fees and transportation to even be able to show them to you.
+Copyrights, apply to all of my images, even those distributed on social media.
+I worked hard to get these images for you to be able to use, and spent a lot money on equipment, taxes, hosting fees and transportation to even be able to show them to you.

 COPYRIGHT INFRINGEMENT IS PIRACY